CEREBYX- fosphenytoin sodium injection, solution

 The loading dose of CEREBYX is 10 – 20 mg PE/kg given IV or IM.
 The rate of administration for IV CEREBYX should be no greater than 150 mg PE/min.
 Continuous monitoring of the electrocardiogram, blood pressure, and respiratory function is essential and the patient should be observed throughout the period where maximal serum phenytoin concentrations occur (approximately 20 minutes after the end of CEREBYX infusion).

 The initial daily maintenance dose of CEREBYX is 4 – 6 mg PE/kg/day in divided doses.
 After administration of a loading dose, maintenance doses should typically be started at the next identified dosing interval.
-For example, if the intended dose frequency is every 12 hours then the first maintenance dose of fosphenytoin should be administered 12 hours after the loading dose.

 When treatment with oral phenytoin is not possible, CEREBYX can be substituted for oral phenytoin at the same total daily phenytoin sodium equivalents (PE) dose.
 Dilantin capsules are approximately 90% bioavailable by the oral route.
 Phenytoin, supplied as CEREBYX, is 100% bioavailable by both the IM and IV routes.
 For this reason, plasma phenytoin concentrations may increase modestly when IM or IV CEREBYX is substituted for oral phenytoin sodium therapy.
 The rate of administration for IV CEREBYX should be no greater than 150 mg PE/min.
 In controlled trials, IM CEREBYX was administered as a single daily dose utilizing either 1 or 2 injection sites.
 Some patients may require more frequent dosing.